awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 When you choose a resource data sync on the **Inventory Detail View** page, Systems Manager automatically creates the **Amazon\-GlueServiceRoleForSSM** role\.
 This role enables AWS Glue to access the Amazon S3 bucket for resource data sync\.
 Systems Manager automatically attaches the following policies to the role:
 **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}**: This policy enables communication between AWS Glue and Systems Manager Inventory\.
 `AWSGlueServiceRole`: This is an AWS managed policy that enables access to AWS Glue\.
-If a policy with the name **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}** already exists in your IAM user account, and this policy is not attached to the **Amazon\-GlueServiceRoleForSSM** role, then the system returns an error\.
+If a policy with the name **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}** already exists in your IAM user account, and this policy isn't attached to the **Amazon\-GlueServiceRoleForSSM** role, then the system returns an error\.
 To resolve this issue, use the IAM console to verify that the contents of the **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}** policy match the inline policy in this procedure\.
 Then attach the policy to the **Amazon\-GlueServiceRoleForSSM** role\.

 ## Querying data on the inventory detailed view page<a name="systems-manager-inventory-query-detail-view"></a>

 Use the following procedure to view inventory data from multiple AWS Regions and AWS accounts on the Systems Manager Inventory **Detailed View** page\.

 **Important**
 The Inventory **Detailed View** page is only available in AWS Regions that offer Amazon Athena\.
-If the following tabs are not displayed on the Systems Manager Inventory page, it means Athena is not available in the Region and you can't use the **Detailed View** to query data\.
+If the following tabs aren't displayed on the Systems Manager Inventory page, it means Athena isn't available in the Region and you can't use the **Detailed View** to query data\.

 ![\[Displaying Inventory Dashboard | Detailed View | Settings tabs\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-detailed-view-for-error.png)